-- created by an artist or craftsman; and - consigned by such artist or craftsman to an art merchant; and - sold by the art merchant on and after August 9, 1995.
+• created by an artist or craftsman; and

+- Line Instructions for Form CT-3-S-ATT - consigned by such artist or craftsman to an art merchant; $\ensuremath{\text{and}}$ - sold by the art merchant on and after August 9, 1995.

 The provision does not apply to consigned works of art sold at a public auction.